danieagle/adare-net/Doc/adare_net.md

      with  pre => initialized (sock);

     sock    => an initialized socket.
-    buffer  => an initialized socket_buffer. the received data will appended to It. automatically extended. max_len => the _maximum_ length to receive in one go.
+    buffer  => an initialized socket_buffer. the received data will be automatically appended to It.
+    max_len => the _maximum_ length to receive in one go.

     return value =>
       'socket_error' when error
-      '0' when remote node closed the remote socket se ok return size received, 1 or more.
+      '0' when remote node closed the remote socket if ok return size received, 1 or more.

   eg.: